openwdl/wdl/README.md

 ### Packaging

+- [miniwdl zip](https://miniwdl.readthedocs.io/en/latest/zip.html) generates a ZIP file including a given WDL source code file and any other WDL files it imports.
+The ZIP file can be supplied directly to miniwdl run, which can extract it automatically.
 - [wdl-packager](https://github.com/biowdl/wdl-packager) packages a workflow and all of its imports into a zip file.
 The zip can be used as an imports zip package for cromwell.
 The utility can add non-WDL files (such as the license) to the zip package and provides options to package the zip in a binary reproducible way.

 ## Contributing